 In the diagrams above you can see the frames stacked vertically on top of each other, and the cross-bracing that connects them together.
-You can find similar diagrams from the Indiana University Scaffolding Safety Program and OSHA.
+You can find similar diagrams from OSHA.
 Frame and brace scaffolding is commonly used in small-scale projects where scaffolding could be made mobile.

 Suspended and Swing Set Scaffolding example from My Construction Photos